-We are open 8:30am – 6:30pm Monday to Friday, with extended opening hours on a Saturday from 8:00am – 1:00pm for pre-booked appointments only.
-From the 1st August we will be running the extended access across our two surgeries, appointments will be available Monday to Friday 6:30pm-8:00pm and Weekends 8:00am – 1:00pm at Halstead and 8:00am – 2:00pm at Chelmsford surgery, click on the following link for more information Extended Access – patient FAQ
+We are open 8:30am – 6:30pm Monday to Friday, From the 1st August we will be running the extended access across our two surgeries, appointments will be available from 8am to 8pm Saturday and Sunday at our Chelmsford Surgery, click on the following link for more information Extended Access – patient FAQ

 Appointments are available during the hours listed on the Home page.
 The phone lines are closed daily between 1 and 2pm, except for emergencies.

 If you are too ill to come to the surgery and you require a visit at home, please call the surgery before 10:30am.
 Please state whether you require a visit urgently (to help us assess priority) Please note the doctor may contact you by telephone or video consultation in the first instance.

 Booking an appointment online